 We understand that circumstances can change and be completely out of your control.
 If you can no longer care for your Cavalier please get in touch with us.
 We won't be judgemental and are discreet.
 Please contact us for more information, we will always do our best to help regardless of where you are based in the country.
 We do not charge a surrender fee to owners needing our help.

-We are a registered charity in England, charity no. 1193078.
+We are a breed specific, foster based Cavalier King Charles Rescue based in England covering all of the UK We are a registered charity in England, charity no. 1193078.
 Health, behavioural problems and changes in owners circumstances are the main reasons Cavaliers are surrendered into rescue.
-Our beautiful breed suffers with some terrible genetic diseases and illnesses and the rise in puppy farming during the Coronavirus pandemic has only increased the problem.
+Our beautiful breed suffers with some terrible genetic diseases and illnesses and the rise in puppy farming and breeding without health testing has only increased the problem.
 We do not use kennels, only Cavalier experienced foster homes.

-Mitral Valve Disease and Syringomyelia
+Mitral Valve Disease, Chiari Malformation and Syringomyelia

 Mitral Valve Disease is found in 90% of Cavaliers by the age of 10.
 The hereditary heart disease is much more common in Cavaliers than in other breeds and with the correct treatment can be very costly to owners long term.
 Sadly many owners do not factor this in when buying a puppy and simply cannot afford the long term care needed.